shutter-network/shutter/README.md

 # Shutter

-This repository contains Shutter, a threshold encryption based frontrunning protection guard for Ethereum.
+This repository contains Shutter, a threshold encryption based frontrunning protection system for Ethereum smart contracts.

 The code is split into three directories: